-Palm Beach County makes Cares Act money available
+Palm Beach County makes CARES Act money available

 "We need the help and the help has to come from above," Vice Mayor Ryan Boylston said.

-Cities have until December 1st first to apply for the Cares Act Funds.
+Cities have until Dec.
+1 to apply for the CARES Act funds.

 Scripps Only Content 2020